 As an antifungal remedy, coconut is particularly effective at relieving Candida albicans.

 When looking for the best coconut oil for relieving fungal infections, ensure the oil is made up of 100% pure organic coconut.
 That allows you to apply it on the affected area without experiencing any irritation or other side effects.

 Turmeric is another spice that’s used both for culinary and medicinal purposes, thanks to its antioxidant, anti-inflammatory, and antifungal properties.

-The active ingredient in turmeric, known as curcumin, is often prescribed for the treatment of various fungal infections, particularly yeast infection.
+The active ingredient in turmeric, known as curcumin, is often prescribed for the treatment of various fungal infections, particularly yeast infections.

 To treat fungal infections using turmeric, you can either drink a concoction prepared from turmeric powder or apply turmeric paste topically.
 For topical application, always mix turmeric with a carrier oil as that enhances its bioavailability while reducing possible skin irritation.

 Fungal infections don’t have to be a problem anymore.
 Not when there are scores of antifungal herbs that you can use to treat the condition.
 Apart from cannabis, all the other herbs can be legally cultivated and readily processed into home-based antifungal concoctions or powder.